 Perhaps the least concerning item on this list, pressure placed by the growing fetus on the organs and spine often results in lower back pain.
 A change in posture to accommodate the fetus can further contribute towards the pain.

 Due to innumerable causes, your particular set of symptoms can help your doctor best diagnose and treat your condition.
-Book an appointment with a top psychiatrist or relationship counsellor in Lahore, Multan and Rawalpindi through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.
+Book an appointment with a top orthopedic specialist in Multan, Lahore and Rawalpindi through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.